Specialization of N\'eron-Severi groups in positive characteristic: Proof of Theorem -

 \subsection{Proof when \texorpdfstring{$f$}- is proper}

 Assume now that $f:Y\rightarrow X $ is only proper.
-Since Fact \ref{thmvariationalTate} is only available when $f$ is projective, we cannot longer apply it directly to $\mathfrak f:\mathcal Y\rightarrow \mathcal X$.
+Since Fact \ref{thmvariationalTate} is only available when $f$ is projective, we can no longer apply it directly to $\mathfrak f:\mathcal Y\rightarrow \mathcal X$.
 To overcome this difficulty we proceed as follows.
-Using De Jong's alteration theorem and replacing $X$ with a dense open subset, one first constructs a commutative diagram
+Using de Jong's alteration theorem and replacing $X$ with a finite cover of a dense open subset, one first constructs a commutative diagram